talkpython/mastering-pycharm-course/your-turn/01-projects/readme.md

 $ git clone https://github.com/talkpython/python-jumpstart-course-demos
 ```

 If you don't _git_, that's OK.
-Just download and unzip it (click the `code` button then download as zip).
+Just download and unzip it (click the `Code` button then download as zip).

 Open `python-jumpstart-course-demos` as a project in PyCharm.
-Just choose `File > Open` and browse to the file.
+Just choose `File > Open...` and browse to the file.
 If you're on macOS, you can also drag-and-drop the folder onto the PyCharm icon in the dock.

 PyCharm may show a warning that there is "No interpreter configured" for the project.
 If that's the case,
 click the interpreter section in the lower right, chose `Add interpreter`, then `New environment`.

 You will want to configure the wizard battle section to work correctly with the relative imports.
-Mark this directory as a **sources root**:
+Mark this directory as a **Sources Root**:

 `./apps/07_wizard_battle/final/`

 Then configure PyCharm to run `program.py` in that folder.

 You should also have no errors around this statement in the PyCharm editor.
-This will indicate that the source root
+This will indicate that the sources root
 settings are configured correctly.

 	# program.py, line 4